![]() |

 Frequently Asked Questions

-SCREENS.
-The 2.35:1 cinema format was officially replaced by the Society for Motion Picture and Television Engineers standards committee with the 2.4:1 cinema format in 1972.
-Some additional screen border masking may be needed to fully fit 2.4:1 content onto a 2.35:1 screen.
-Borders should ideally be a minimum of 3.5” (88mm) to mask edge distortion and content aspect ratio variations.
+SCREEN FORMATS.
+The 2.35:1 cinema format is obsolete.
+This format was officially replaced in 1972 by the Society for Motion Picture and Television Engineers (SMPTE) standards committee with the 2.4:1 cinema format.
+Some additional screen border masking may be needed to fully fit standard 2.4:1 content onto a 2.35:1 screen.
+Even on a 2.4:1 screen, border width should ideally be a minimum of 1.5” (37mm) to mask content aspect ratio variations.

 PROJECTOR ORIENTATION.
 The projector should be ideally mounted horizontally +/- 3” from screen center and at a height equal to or slightly above the top of the screen image for best geometry (for more details see the lens model manual).